Sharon Hugueny: Warner Bros. contractee

-On October 14, she was seen in "The Wide Screen Caper" episode of 77 Sunset Strip, playing an up-and-coming starlet named Sprite Simpson, and a month later, portrayed Native American girl Chantay", the title character in the November 13 segment of the western series Lawman.
-Her last 1960 TV appearance was as Irish lass Deidre Fogarty whose sympathies lay with "The Bold Fenian Men", the December 18 episode of Maverick.
+She was one of ten young actresses designated Hollywood Deb Stars who appeared on the October 3 Bob Hope Special and, on October 14, was seen in "The Wide Screen Caper" episode of the studio's highest-rated detective series, 77 Sunset Strip, playing an up-and-coming starlet named Sprite Simpson and, a month later, portrayed another Native American girl, "Chantay", the title character in the November 13 segment of yet another half-hour western series, Lawman, which romantically paired her character with one of the studio's second-tier teen heartthrobs, Peter Brown, who co-starred as the show's young deputy, Johnny McKay.

+Her last 1960 TV appearance was as Irish lass Deidre Fogarty whose sympathies lay with "The Bold Fenian Men", the December 18 episode of Warners' most highly-rated western, Maverick.
+The plot arranged still another romantic character pairing for her, with episode star Roger Moore in the role of cousin Beauregard "Beau" Maverick, who is taken by the Fenians to be their visiting compatriot Beau O'Maverick, giving the U.S. Army an opportunity to take advantage of the misunderstanding and instruct Beau to go along with the charade in hopes of uncovering a suspected plan by the conspirators to invade Canada.
+Employing a distinctive Irish accent, Hugueny received a substantial amount of screen time punctuated by several closeups.
 At about the same time, a brief news item publicized that "[S]ixteen-year-old Sharon Hugueny who makes her film debut with Troy Donahue in Warners' "Parrish," has already written her autobiography—a by-line piece which will be published in the January issue of the General Motors Corporation magazine.

-In 1961, Hugueny appeared in another four episodes and a major feature film, then divorced Evans in November and returned to Hollywood.
+1961 was a tumultuous year for her — in addition to appearing in another four episodes as well as a major feature film — she married Robert Evans in May, went with him to New York, thus effectively being suspended from her Warners contract, then divorced him in November and returned to Hollywood.

-Her first series episode, "A Touch of Velvet", was broadcast January 11, in the middle of Hawaiian Eyes second season, as she portrayed blind girl Ellie Collins, who helps one of the show's detectives catch a killer, exonerating a suspect whom she marries at the end.
-On March 3, she was in the "Tiger by the Tail" installment of 77 Sunset Strip, playing Sari, the daughter of a visiting Middle Eastern prince.
-Her last 1961 episodes, April 16 and 23, were in a two-part story on Maverick, "The Devil's Necklace", cast her as Indian girl Tawny, who falls in love with Bart Maverick.
+Her first series episode, "A Touch of Velvet", was broadcast January 11, in the middle of Hawaiian Eyes second season, and provided her with the heavily dramatic role of blind girl Ellie Collins who helps one of the show's detectives, Tracy Steele (Anthony Eisley), catch a killer and, in the process, develops feelings for him.
+On March 3, she was in the "Tiger by the Tail" installment of 77 Sunset Strip, playing Sari, the daughter of a visiting Middle Eastern prince who reciprocates declarations of love from Kookie (Edward Byrnes), the show's resident teen heartthrob.
+Her last 1961 episodes, April 16 and 23, representing a two-part story on Maverick, "The Devil's Necklace", cast her as yet another Indian girl, Tawny, who falls in love with that episode's Maverick, Bart (Jack Kelly), repeating to him the phrase, "me friend".